Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

-Air conditioners are usually placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are typically placed on concrete pads.
+As time passes, the pad could crack, shift or sink.
+This can cause malfunctions and even premature replacement.
+Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is an important part.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.